Mr Cabins is Here to Help...

 QLD

-Generally stricter; most require a Complying Development Certificate (CDC) (Relevant for shipping container homes council approval in QLD).
+Generally stricter; most require a Complying Development Certificate (CDC) (Relevant for container homes council approval in QLD).

 NSW + SA